-Final component of the Adeptia B2B integration architecture that we would now focus on is the ability to create rich orchestrations to handle complex B2B data exchange scenarios.
+Final component of the Adeptia B2B gateway architecture that we would now focus on is the ability to create rich orchestrations to handle complex B2B data exchange scenarios.
 For example, an incoming EDI may require a “hold” if supplemental information about Patient’s Claim is not available during the time of the EDI 837 transmission.
 This would require your team to build a pre-process flow to first check if all the required information is sent along with the EDI 837 and if it is confirmed that all the information is present only then send the EDI message for translation.

 In the below diagram we are showing an example of using a pre or post process steps as part of your B2B data exchange.